-One key use case of AI is mining data to help businesses, NGOs, governments and others make informed decisions on everything from strategy to product development, and to do so much more quickly than ever possible before.
+A key use case of AI is mining data to help businesses, NGOs, governments, and others make informed decisions on everything from strategy to product development, and to do so much more quickly than ever possible before.

 But that's just scratching the surface of AI's potential.
-Indeed, it's being used in myriad sectors and scenarios, many of which we detail below.
+Indeed, it's being used in myriad sectors and scenarios, many of which are explored below.

 So is AI a force for good?
 Or is it something we should be inherently distrustful of?

-The value of data is now as important to business as oil once was and there is a need to process this data quickly and accurately for real-time results.
-A good example of this type of AI is being used by DeepMind to diagnose sight-threatening eye conditions as accurately as the world's best clinicians.
+Data is now as important to business as oil once was, and there is a necessity to process this data accurately and quickly for real-time results.
+A great example of this type of artificial intelligence is being utilised by DeepMind to diagnose sight-threatening eye conditions with the same level of accuracy as the world's top clinicians.

-Alongside UCL's Institute of Ophthalmology and London-based Moorfields Eye Hospital, their research could pave the way for the rollout of AI systems in hospitals across the country.
-The AI system reduces the time doctors spend studying thousands of eye scans and can diagnose patients within seconds.
+Alongside UCL's Institute of Ophthalmology and London-based Moorfields Eye Hospital, their research could lead the way for the rollout of AI systems in hospitals throughout the UK.
+Thanks to the AI system, doctors can spend less time studying thousands of eye scans and can help diagnose patients within seconds.

 Eradicating human error

-From lapses in concentration to simple mistakes, even the best of us are prone to errors, whether it's a lapse in concentration or a simple mistake.
-However, an artificially intelligent machine built to perform a specific task has no such idiosyncrasies.
+Even the best of us are prone to errors, whether it's a lapse in concentration or a simple mistake.
+However, an artificially intelligent machine built to carry out a specific task does not display these idiosyncrasies.

-An AI machine's ability to process large data sets quickly and accurately will be vital for many smart technologies and environment to operate.
-An example of this is already in operation on many top range smartphones, where AI operates in the background constantly tweaking the phone's settings for maximum performance or battery life.
+An AI machine's ability to process large data sets quickly and accurately will be vital for many smart technologies and environments to operate.
+An example of this is already in operation on many top-range smartphones, where AI operates in the background constantly tweaking the phone's settings for maximum performance or battery life.

 In 2016, an industry-wide organisation including five Silicon Valley giants was formed, known as the Partnership on Artificial Intelligence to Benefit People and Society.
 This body works to promote the fair and ethical development of artificial intelligence technologies that have the potential to bring as much disruption as it will benefit.

-In what seems like the scary nightmares of a dystopian future, IBM's Watson has been using AI and Watson Analytics to decide if employees are worthy of a pay rise, a bonus or a promotion by looking at the experience and past projects of employees to judge the qualities and skills that individuals might have to serve the company in the future.
+IBM's Watson has been used to decide if employees are worthy of a pay rise, a bonus, or a promotion by looking at the experience and past projects of employees to indicate the future qualities and skills individuals could bring to the company.

-Although AI can virtually remove human error from processes, it can still exist in the code, along with bias and prejudice.
-Being largely algorithm-based, the technology can be coded to have a negative impact on certain demographics and discriminate against people.
+Although AI can virtually remove human error from processes, its code is still subject to bias and prejudice.
+Being largely algorithm-based, the technology can knowingly or unknowingly be coded to discriminate against minorities or fail to cater to groups that its programmers failed to consider.

-Worryingly, if security is not 100%, hackers can take advantage of AI's thirst for knowledge.
-For example, Microsoft's ill-fated chatbot, Tay Tweets, had to be taken down after only 16 hours, after it started to tweet racist and inflammatory content ideas it repeated from other Twitter users.
+If security measures are not followed carefully, hackers can exploit AI seeking to collect public data.
+For example, Microsoft's ill-fated chatbot Tay Tweets had to be taken down after only 16 hours as it had started to tweet racist and inflammatory content driven by input from other Twitter users.

 There is a great deal to be positive about when it comes to AI.
-Of course, like any new or emerging technology that has the power to disrupt, individuals and organisations must also be mindful of the pitfalls.
+Any emerging technology that has the power to disrupt the existing structures of individuals and organisations must be assessed for its potential risks.

 But being mindful of the downsides does not mean becoming blinkered to the benefits.
-Indeed, decision-makers have been warned against doing just this or else risk losing out on the clear improvements that careful use of AI can bring.
+Indeed, decision-makers have been warned against doing just this, or else risk losing out on the clear improvements that careful use of AI can bring.